OpenDreamKit/MathDataWorkshop/README.md

 ### Interface

-- Choosing collections (defaults?), columns displayed by default
+- Choosing collections (defaults?), choosing columns displayed by default
+- Support the filter box with autocomplete-type search (in case there are many)
+- Usability: intro tour of the interface (see [intro.js](https://introjs.com/)), pop-up definitions
+- Out there: new graphic image and/or colour scheme to integrate with MathHub?

 #### Computer algebra system integration